 The Board has structured itself in a manner that it believes allows it to perform its oversight function effectively.
 The majority of the Trustees are Independent Trustees, which are Trustees that are not affiliated with the Advisor, the principal underwriter, or their affiliates.
-The Board has a designated Lead Independent Trustee and has established various committees comprised solely of Independent Trustees.
-One Trustee, the Chairperson of the Board, is an Interested Trustee.
-The Chairperson of the Board is an Interested Trustee because she is the President of the Advisor.
-The Board has taken into consideration the fact that Ms. Brown is an interested person of the Trust with respect to their selection of Ms. Brown to serve as the Chairperson of the Board of the Trust and the Board of Trustees has determined that having an interested person as Chairperson is appropriate and benefits shareholders because an interested Chairperson has a personal as well as a professional stake in the management of the Trust.
+The Board has a designated an Independent Trustee as Chairperson and has established various committees comprised solely of Independent Trustees.
+One Trustee is an Interested Trustee.
 As noted, the majority of the Board is comprised of Independent Trustees and the Board believes that maintaining a Board that has a majority of Independent Trustees allows the Board to operate in a manner that provides for an appropriate level of independent oversight and action.
 In accordance with applicable regulations regarding the governance of the Trust, the Independent Trustees meet in a separate quarterly session in conjunction with each quarterly meeting of the Board during which they review matters relating to their independent oversight of the Trust.
-Currently, Mr. Keeling serves as Lead Independent Trustee of the Board.
-In his role as Lead Independent Trustee, Mr. Keeling acts as the key liaison with the Advisor to ensure that the interests of the Independent Trustees are taken into consideration in connection with the ongoing management and operation of the Funds.
-Specifically, Mr. Keeling reviews and approves the agenda for each Board meeting, facilitates communications between the Independent Trustees and the Advisor, chairs the separate quarterly sessions of the Independent Trustees and presides at meetings of the Board at which the Chairperson of the Board is not present, among other duties.
-This permits the Independent Trustees to have a greater role in the leadership of the Funds.
-Finally, the Independent Trustees have determined that because they comprise a majority of the Board and because they have designated a Lead Independent Trustee, they can act independently and effectively without having an Independent Trustee serving as Chairman of the Board.
+Currently, Mr. Lee serves as Chairperson of the Board.
+In his role as Chairperson, Mr. Lee acts as the key liaison with the Advisor to ensure that the interests of the Independent Trustees are taken into consideration in connection with the ongoing management and operation of the Fund.
+Specifically, Mr. Lee reviews and approves the agenda for each Board meeting and facilitates communications between the Trustees and the Advisor, among other duties.
+This permits the Independent Trustees to have a greater role in the leadership of the Fund.
+Finally, the Independent Trustees have determined that because they comprise a majority of the Board and because they have designated an Independent Trustee as Chairperson, they can act independently and effectively.
 In addition, the Board has established four standing committees, a Governance and Nominating Committee, an Audit Committee, a Qualified Legal Compliance Committee, and a Valuation Committee, which are discussed in greater detail below under "Trust Committees".
 The Governance and Nominating Committee, Audit Committee, Qualified Legal Compliance Committee and Valuation Committee are comprised entirely of the Independent Trustees.
 The Board reviews its structure and the structure of its committees annually.
 The Board has determined that the structure and the composition of the Board, along with the function and composition of its various committees provide appropriate means to address any potential conflicts of interest that may arise given the current organizational structure and operation of the Fund.